Convective Turing Bifurcation: Introduction

-Here, we begin a larger program on initiation in convective morphogenesis-- more generally, bifurcation from constant solutions for systems \eqref{eq1}-- with the analog of Turing's original problem for general pde depending on a bifurcation parameter $\mu$.
+In the present work, we begin a larger program on initiation in convective morphogenesis-- more generally, bifurcation from constant solutions for systems \eqref{eq1}-- with the analog of Turing's original problem for general PDE depending on a bifurcation parameter $\mu$, proving existence and closeness to complex Ginzburg-Landau approximations of small periodic traveling waves, for $\mu$ sufficiently near a bifurcation point $\mu=0$.
+In the companion paper \cite{WZ1}, we show that spectral and nonlinear stability are likewise well-predicted by the complex Ginzburg-Landau approximation, rigorously validating the famous sideband stability criteria of Eckhaus \cite{E} for general reaction convection diffusion systems for which the reaction term is {\it full rank}.
+In \cite{WZ2,WZ3} we extend our analysis to the case of {\it non-full-rank} systems with conservation laws, as in \cite{MO,Ma,Mai,SBP,P}.

 Namely, assuming existence of a smooth family of constant solutions $w_\mu$, and introducing $u:=w-w_\mu$, we consider the family of perturbation equations in standard form \be u_t=L(\mu)u+\cN(u,\mu), \ee where $L(\mu)=\sum_{j=0}^m \cL_j(\mu)\d_x^j$ is a constant-coefficient differential operator and $\cN$ is a general nonlinear functional of quadratic order in $u$ and $x$-derivatives, under generalized {\it Turing assumptions} on the spectra of $L$ near the bifurcation point $\mu=0$, or, equivalently, on the eigenvalues $\tilde \lambda_j(k,\mu)$ of the associated Fourier symbol $S(k,\mu)=\sum_{j=0}^{m}\cL_j(\mu)(ik)^j$.

 These assumptions, detailed in Hypothesis \ref{hyp:Turing} below, ensure that i) except for a single pure imaginary eigenvalue $\tilde \lambda$ at $k=\pm k_*\neq 0$, all eigenvalues of $S(k, \mu)$ have strictly negative real part; (ii) the symbol is strictly stable as $|k|\to 0$ or $\infty$, so that $0<|k_*|<\infty$; and (iii) $\Re \partial_\mu \tilde \lambda(k_*,0)>0$, so that there is a change in stability as $\mu$ crosses zero from left to right.
 In particular, they imply that $\cL_0(0)$-- $r(w_0)$ in the case of \eqref{eq1}-- must be strictly stable, hence {\it full rank}.
-As already noted, this condition is violated for the vasculogenesis models mentioned above, hence the present study is a preliminary step toward the study of that more degenerate case (see {\it Discussion}, below).
+As already noted, {\it this} (full rank) {\it condition is violated for the vasculogenesis models mentioned above}, hence the present study is a preliminary step toward the study of that more degenerate case (see {\it Discussion}, below).